temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 As mentioned, the Workflow will orchestrate the sequence of Activities such as sending welcome emails, charging customers, and handling cancellations.

-You will write your Workflow Definition in the `workflows.ts` file that you created.
-This file will contain the `subscriptionWorkflow` function.
+You will write your Workflow Definition that orchestrates the subscription logic, defined as `subscriptionWorkflow`, in the `workflows.ts` file that you created.
 The requirements of this Workflow Definition are the following:

 1. **User Signup and Free Trial**: When the user signs up, send a welcome email and start a free trial for the duration defined by `trialPeriod`.
 2. **Cancellation During Trial**: If the user cancels during the trial period, send a trial cancellation email and complete the Workflow.